GDjkhp/NoobGPT/README.md

 * `-claude` Anthropic is an AI safety and research company that's working to build reliable, interpretable, and steerable AI systems.
 * `-cai` Character.ai is an American neural language model chatbot service that can generate human-like text responses and participate in contextual conversation.
 * `-horde` AI Horde is a crowdsourced distributed cluster of image generation workers and text generation workers.
+* `-g4f` gpt4free serves as a PoC (proof of concept), demonstrating the development of an API package with multi-provider requests, with features like timeouts, load balance and flow control.

 ## Games 🎲
 * `-aki (optional: category = [people/animals/objects] [language])` Play a guessing game of [Akinator](https://akinator.com).